yeruham/the_muezzin-final_test/README.md

 - STT tolls.
 - service of transcription process -

     transcription process pulls out the files-id from elastic,
     loads all file by his id from mongodb, transcriber him,
     and save the text back in elastic.

     i chose to build the transcript as a separate process.
     because it is a separate process from uploading the file itself and their metadata, and it will probably take a long time.

 - file **speach_to_text** with method to convert STT
 - file **transcription_manager** with **Transcriber** class for for management the process

-### step 4 - classified
+### step 4 - classification

 service which is responsible for classified risk level of texts which is stored in elastic-index.
 retrieves all documents from elastic, classified them one by one - by words from hostile lists,